The Bells (1918 film): Reception

+Variety's review was mostly negative, praising Frank Keenan's performance as Mathias but describing the film as "tiresome" and the story as "old-fashioned."

+Censorship

 Like many American films of the time, The Bells was subject to cuts by city and state film censorship boards.
 For example, the Chicago Board of Censors required a cut, in Reel 2, of the two intertitles "The Crossroads, on murder bent" and "The murder in the snow", the theft of money belt, robbing body of money, and the intertitle "Destruction of the body in the lime kiln" and throwing the body into the kiln.